quantumlib/Qualtran/docs/reference/qualtran/Bloq.md

 a 2-dimensional matrix, we follow the quantum computing / matrix multiplication convention of (right, left) indices.

-<h3 id="add_my_tensors"><code>add_my_tensors</code></h3>
+<h3 id="my_tensors"><code>my_tensors</code></h3>

-<a target="_blank" class="external" href="https://github.com/quantumlib/Qualtran/blob/main/qualtran/_infra/bloq.py#L249-L280">View source</a>
+<a target="_blank" class="external" href="https://github.com/quantumlib/Qualtran/blob/main/qualtran/_infra/bloq.py#L248-L280">View source</a>

 <pre class="devsite-click-to-copy prettyprint lang-py tfo-signature-link">
-<code>add_my_tensors(
-    tn: 'qtn.TensorNetwork',
-    tag: Any,
-    *,
-    incoming: Dict[str, 'SoquetT'],
+<code>my_tensors(
-    outgoing: Dict[str, 'SoquetT']
+    incoming: Dict[str, 'ConnectionT'], outgoing: Dict[str, 'ConnectionT']
-)
+) -> List['qtn.Tensor']
 </code></pre>

 Override this method to support native quimb simulation of this Bloq.

-This method is responsible for adding a tensor corresponding to the unitary, state, or effect of the bloq to the provided tensor network `tn`.
-Often, this method will add one tensor for a given Bloq, but some bloqs can be represented in a factorized form requiring the addition of more than one tensor.
+This method is responsible for returning tensors corresponding to the unitary, state, or effect of the bloq.
+Often, this method will return one tensor for a given Bloq, but some bloqs can be represented in a factorized form using more than one tensor.

-If this method is not overriden, the default implementation will try to use the bloq's decomposition to find a dense representation for this bloq.
+By default, calls to <a href="../qualtran/Bloq.html#tensor_contract"><code>Bloq.tensor_contract()</code></a> will first decompose and flatten the bloq before initiating the conversion to a tensor network.
+This has two consequences:
+ 1) Overriding this method is only necessary if this bloq does not define a decomposition or if the fully-decomposed form contains a bloq that does not define its tensors.
+ 2) Even if you override this method to provide custom tensors, they may not be used (by default) because we prefer the flat-decomposed version.
+This is usually desirable for contraction performance; but for finer-grained control see
+    <a href="../qualtran/simulation/tensor/cbloq_to_quimb.html"><code>qualtran.simulation.tensor.cbloq_to_quimb</code></a>.

+Quimb defines a connection between two tensors by a shared index.
+The returned tensors from this method must use the Qualtran-Quimb index convention:
+ - Each tensor index is a tuple `(cxn, j)`
+ - The `cxn: qualtran.Connection` entry identifies the connection between bloq instances.
+ - The second integer `j` is the bit index within high-bitsize registers, which is necessary due to technical restrictions.

 Args

-`tn`
-: The tensor network to which we add our tensor(s)

-`tag`
-: An arbitrary tag that must be forwarded to `qtn.Tensor`'s `tag` attribute.

 `incoming`
-: A mapping from register name to SoquetT to order left indices for the tensor network.
+: A mapping from register name to Connection (or an array thereof) to use as left indices for the tensor network.
+The shape of the array matches the register's shape.

 `outgoing`
-: A mapping from register name to SoquetT to order right indices for the tensor network.
+: A mapping from register name to Connection (or an array thereof) to use as right indices for the tensor network.